Jelka Ređep: Research and contributions

-A central focus of her research was the Kosovo legend, which she studied extensively in relation to its historical origins, literary development, and oral transmission.
-Through detailed manuscript analysis, she traced how the legend evolved over centuries, particularly in relation to key motifs such as heroism, betrayal, and divine fate.
-She identified 18 previously unknown manuscript variants of The Story of the Kosovo Battle, highlighting textual changes that reflected broader socio-political contexts.
-Her research provided new insights into how Kosovo narratives shaped Serbian cultural memory.
+A central part of Ređep’s research concerned the Kosovo legend, looking at its historical background, literary development and transmission in both written and oral form.
+Through manuscript comparison, she traced changes in the narrative over time and analysed recurring motifs such as heroism, betrayal, and divine fate.
+She identified 18 previously unknown manuscript variants of The Story of the Kosovo Battle.
+According to Svetlana Tomin, Ređep analysed how Kosovo narratives contributed to Serbian cultural memory.

-Beyond the Kosovo tradition, Ređep researched Serbian rulers of the Middle Ages, with particular focus on Prince Lazar, the Branković dynasty, and Miloš Obilić, examining their literary and folkloric representations.
-Her systematic study of Count Đorđe Branković's chronicles resulted in numerous articles and comprehensive studies that contributed to a deeper understanding of early modern Serbian historiography.

-Her final publication, Sin and Divine Punishment: Fates, Battles, and Traditions of the Serbian Middle Ages, compiled several of her significant works previously scattered across various journals and collections.
-This book, along with her earlier studies, remains a key reference in the study of medieval Serbian literature and historical myth-making.
-Ređep's extensive body of work continues to be a cornerstone for scholars studying Serbian medieval literature and its enduring legacy.
+Beyond the Kosovo tradition, Ređep also studied medieval Serbian rulers, including Prince Lazar, members of the Branković dynasty and Miloš Obilić, focusing on their representation in literary and folk sources.
+She carried out a detailed study of Đorđe Branković's chronicles which resulted in a series of articles and comprehensive studies on early modern Serbian historiography.
+Her final publication, Sin and Divine Punishment: Fates, Battles, and Traditions of the Serbian Middle Ages, compiled several of her previously published studies.
+Her publications continue to be cited in research on medieval Serbian literature and related literary traditions.